ChiliJoe/azure2iam-oauth/README.md

 ## Configuration variables
 ### General
+* LOG_LEVEL (optional)
+  * Log level for logging service.
+Defaults to WARNING.
+Valid values are DEBUG, INFO, WARNING, ERROR and CRITICAL.
 * VAULT_REGION (optional)
   * Region of OCI vault where secret was created.
 Defaults to us-phoenix-1
 ### IAM